 Ensures that accounting methods chosen for creating financial statements are relevant and consistent.

-Gives an opinion on the choice or renewal of Statutory Auditors, examines their schedule of activity and the results of their controls and recommendations.
+Gives an opinion on the choice or renewal of Statutory Auditors, examines their schedule of activity and the results of their checks and recommendations.

-Issues an opinion on the choice or renewal of the specific controller.
+Issues an opinion on the choice or renewal of the Specific Controller.

 Committee members: